serokell/serokell-util/serokell-style.md

 Surround binary operators with a single space on either side.
 In case of currying add one space between the argument and the operation.

+_Exception_: `%` operator for string formatting from `Formatting` library.
+You can ommit spaces if surrounding strings have spaces.
+It also helps in cases when formatted strings are too long.
+Compare:

+`("block with "%int%" entries")`

+`("block with " % int % " entries")`

 Use some tool to remove trailing spaces.

 ### Naming convention